telerik/winforms-docs/ganttview/working-with-data/importing-xml-from-ms-project.md

 ````

 {{endregion}}

 After you have this code in your project you can load the data from the xml into RadGanttView with the following code:
-        #_[C#] _

 {{source=..\SamplesCS\GanttView\WorkingWithData\ImportXmlFromMsProject.cs region=ImportXmlIntoGanttView}}
 {{source=..\SamplesVB\GanttView\WorkingWithData\ImportXmlFromMsProject.vb region=ImportXmlIntoGanttView}}